Air Pollution and Solid Waste (People & the Planet unit)

 - Market Research: Students visit the supermarket and investigate products’ containers and packaging options to determine which products would produce the least solid waste.

-- Secret Life of Stuff: Students compare the life cycle stages of four everyday products in order to hypothesize which item has the lowest environmental footprint.
-Students then pick one product and brainstorm improvements that could be made along the product’s life to minimize its eco-impact.
+- Secret Life of Stuff: Students compare the life cycle stages of four everyday products in order to hypothesize which item has the lowest environmental footprint, and then brainstorm possible improvements to one product’s life cycle to minimize its eco-impact.

 - The Human Footprint: Air Pollution and Solid Waste – Trash, pollution, and emissions increase as human population grows and people become wealthier.
 Students investigate the relationship between people and waste and learn ways to reduce their footprint.
 Glossary included.